-Amy Holmes George is a fine art photographer based near Dallas, Texas, where she has held teaching appointments at Collin College, Baylor University and the University of North Texas.
-As a former tenured professor of photography and digital media from Stephen F. Austin State University, Amy founded the School’s first study abroad program (based in Italy) and was nominated for the University Faculty Achievement Award in Teaching.
-Amy holds an MFA in photography from Clemson University and a BFA cum laude in photography and graphic design from Miami University.
+Amy Holmes George, based near Dallas, Texas, is a fine art photographer and the past Executive Director of Texas Photographic Society (2013-2018).
+As a former tenured professor of photography and digital media at Stephen F. Austin State University, Amy has also held teaching appointments at Collin College, Baylor University and University of North Texas.
+Amy is a recent member of the National Board of Directors of the Society for Photographic Education (2013-2017) and a 2008 Fulbright grant recipient.
+She earned an MFA in photography from Clemson University and a BFA cum laude in photography and graphic design from Miami University.

 Exhibited widely throughout the U.S. as well as in Italy, England, France and China, Amy's work has been featured in over one hundred exhibitions and is housed in several permanent collections, including The Getty, The Kinsey Institute and the Fratelli Alinari Museum in Florence, Italy.
-Additionally, her work has been published recently in a variety of texts, including the third edition of "The Book of Alternative Photographic Processes", "Gum Printing and other Amazing Contact Printing Processes", and the fifth edition of "Exploring Color Photography: From Film to Pixels".
+Her work has been published in a variety of texts, including the third edition of The Book of Alternative Photographic Processes [Christopher James, 2015]; Gum Printing and other Amazing Contact Printing Processes [Christina Z. Anderson, 2013]; and the fifth edition of Exploring Color Photography: From Film to Pixels [Robert Hirsch, 2010].